gamblevore/jeebox/README.md

 Jeebox has a C-API and a C++ API.
 It parses UTF-8 only.
 The parse-speed is around the same as TinyXML2's parse-speed, it's pretty fast!
 Jeebox tends to be very expressive, meaning your documents are much smaller than if they were in XML/JSON.

 Jeebox is also pretty memory-tight, the C++ interface is quite easy to use (you don't have to worry about memory-management).
 And the model for Jeebox is very simple!
-There is nothing like XMLDocument/XMLElement/XMLText/XMLPI/XMLCData... etc like we have in XML.
-Jeebox has just one class we care about, the `Message`.
-Which has a string name, and a string type.
-So each `message` "node" can be described with only two strings.
+Jeebox nodes can be described with two strings only, the name and the type (both strings).

-Jeebox really has so many features designed for programmers, compiled from my 20 year programming experience.
-For example the string support is pretty good, it can describe nested expressions in strings and the escape-code parsing is strong too.
+Jeebox has many features designed for programmers, compiled from my 20 year experience.
+For example string support is pretty good, strings can have embedded expressions, and the escape-code parsing is strong too.
 Read the website to get an idea of what I put into Jeebox.

 This is the first release so email any questions to theo@jeebox.org!